Skip to content

 consume_messages

-To verify the consumed messages, navigate to Streaming (beta) -> Consumer Groups in the EMQX Platform Console.
+To view the consumer groups, navigate to Streaming (beta) -> Consumer Groups in the EMQX Platform Console.

 consumer_groups